netzindianer/sso-api-docs/README.md

 ```

 `first_name` - optional

 `last_name` - optional

-`_activation_email` - optional, bool, default false, when is sets to `true` then the activation mail with be sent
+`_activation_email` - optional, bool, default false, when is sets to `true` then the activation mail will be sent

 The endpoint don't have `active` field.
 Registred users are not active.